MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 ## Sorting
 Sorting makes it easy for you to get a quick overview of your data.
 If you have many customers, for example, you can choose to sort them by **Customer No.**, **Customer Posting Group**, **Currency Code**, **Country Region Code**, or **Sales Tax Registration No.** to get the overview you need.

-To sort a list, you can either choose a column heading text to toggle between ascending and descending order, or choose the small downs arrow in the column heading, and then choose **Ascending** or **Descending**.
+To sort a list, you can either choose a column heading text to toggle between ascending and descending order, or choose the small down arrow in the column heading, and then choose **Ascending** or **Descending**.

 > [!NOTE]
 >   Sorting is not supported images, BLOB fields, FlowFilters, and fields that do not belong to a table.